-Winner - Azure Synapse Serverless with external tables on parquet files if you don’t look for top tier performance and cost is a factor.
+Winner - Azure Synapse Serverless with external tables on parquet files.
+It provides consistet performance without the need to create/start clusters.
 Also, Synapse Serverless comes with access management and access APIs similar to SQL Server world.

-Winner - Databricks SQL Analytics is a faster and cheaper alternative.
+Winner - Databricks SQL Analytics is a faster and cheaper alternative, and better with DELTA.

-Unfortunately, Synapse Serverless with openrowset and external tables were not capable to run queries against 1 TB of data tables.
+Synapse Serverless fails with big number of partitions and files for this data (both for PARQUET and DELTA).
 Various types of timeouts, exceptions, “There is insufficient system memory in resource pool ‘VDWFrontendPool’ to run this query” where popping up.

 A few attempts to run Databricks on PARQUET with large cluster were canceled after hours of slow execution.

 Winner - Databricks SQL Analytics on top of DELTA.

 Winner - For PARQUET Synapse Serverless provides similar query times to Databricks, but at a slightly higher cost.

 For best overall performance, choose DELTA and Databricks SQL Analytics.